contactandyc/another-c-library/website/ebook/2-timing/index.md

 overall_time += time_spent;
 ```

-After timing the reverse\_string call, printf is used to print the string on the terminal before it was reversed and the new form of the string (s).
-Printf allows for format specifiers to match arguments after the first parameter (also known as the format string).  `%s` indicates that there must be a string for the given argument.  `%0.4f` expects a floating-point number and prints four decimal places.  test\_t2 and test\_t1 are both measured in microseconds.
+After timing the `reverse_string call`, `printf` is used to print the string on the terminal before it was reversed and the new form of the string (s).  `printf` allows for format specifiers to match arguments after the first parameter (also known as the format string).  `%s` indicates that there must be a string for the given argument.  `%0.4f` expects a floating-point number and prints four decimal places.  `test_t2` and `test_t1` are both measured in microseconds.
 Multiplying the difference by 1000 will change the unit type to nanoseconds.
 Since the test was repeated 1 million times, the overall time needs to be divided by 1 million.
-By multiplying or dividing a number by a decimal, it converts the type to a decimal.
+By multiplying or dividing a number by a decimal, it converts the evaluated type to a decimal.

 ```c
     printf("%s => %s\n", argv[i], s);